What Can I Do To Help My Child?

 - Receive our weekly ‘Sanity School Scoop!’ with links to new articles and tips.

 - Get results from using the Coach-Approach to Parenting ADHD and other issues.

 Next Sanity School Begins January 25, 2018, at 6:30 pm

 Why Is Parent Coaching Important?

 The American Academy of Pediatrics (AAP) Guidelines, say that to treat ADHD in children there must be a combination of medical and behavioral approaches.
 Some of these approaches are treatments such as behavior therapy, behavior management or interventions.

-The U.S. Department of Health & Human Services Center for Disease Control & Prevention conducted a study of different parent trainings.
-It was their conclusion that programs consistently have better outcomes when they teach skills using homework, modeling, role playing and parents practicing with their own children at home.
+The U.S. Department of Health & Human Services Center for Disease Control & Prevention conducted a study of different parent training.
+It was their conclusion that programs consistently have better outcomes when they teach skills using homework, modeling, role-playing and parents practicing with their own children at home.